-In order to foster an efficient information and advisory system to maximum 5 non-executive members, the majority of whom are enable the Board to assess better the topics for which it is responsible, independent according to the Articles of Association, in line with pursuant to the Supervisory Authority provisions on corporate the Corporate Governance Code of Listed Companies ("Corporate governance and with the ones of the Corporate Governance Code of Governance Code") guidelines.
-The Chairman of the Remuneration Listed Companies ("Corporate Governance Code"), the Remuneration Committee is chosen among independent members.
-The Chairman of the Board of Directors is a member by right.
-Committee has been established among Board members, vested with research, advisory and proposal - making powers.
+In order to foster an efficient information and advisory system to enable the Board to better assess the topics for which it is responsible, pursuant to the Supervisory Authority provisions on corporate governance and with the ones of the Corporate Governance Code of Listed Companies ("Corporate Governance Code"), the Remuneration Committee has been established by the Board, vested with research, advisory and proposal-making powers.

-In particular, the Remuneration Committee is entrusted with the role of providing advice, opinions and proposals submitted to the Board of Directors with regard to the group remuneration strategy.
-The Remuneration Committee relies on the support of Group Risk Management and Group Compliance functions, respectively for the topics under their scope.
-Moreover, the Committee may avail itself of advisors, even external, to ensure that remuneration and incentive systems are consistent with the Bank's risk, capital and liquidity profiles (e.g. regarding the remuneration policy for corporate officers).
+In particular, the Remuneration Committee is entrusted with the role of providing advice, opinions and proposals submitted to the Board of Directors with regard to the Group remuneration strategy.
+The Remuneration Committee relies on the support of internal corporate functions and, in particular, of Group Risk Management and Group Compliance functions, respectively for the topics under their scope.
+Moreover, the Committee may avail itself of advisors, even external, to ensure that remuneration and incentive systems are consistent with the Bank's risk, capital and liquidity profiles (e.g. regarding the remuneration policy for corporate officers) as well as constantly